rahulraogrr/hms/README.md

 **HMS Portal**: In this module hotel employees can do the following activities mentioned below.
 1. Login/Logout to the portal
-2. Check-in/Check-out Customers
+2. Check-in/Check-out master
-3. Manage Booking
+3. Manage Bookings
 4. Manage different services available for a room once it is booked by the customer.
 Ex: Laundry Service

 ## ER Diagram